wldmtnlab-star/ai-business-os/README.md

 # AI Business OS (AIBOS)

-### An Open Operating System for AI-Native Organizations
+### An open specification for designing and executing AI-native organizations.

 > **We don't build AI tools.**
 >